 The problem with passwords

-Employees will often prioritize convenience over security, even if they’re aware of the risks.
+Employees will often prioritise convenience over security, even if they’re aware of the risks.
 One of the best examples of this can be seen by observing how people approach password management.
 A recent study found that 59 per cent of those surveyed continued to use the same password across multiple accounts even though an incredible 91 per cent knew that this was risky practice.

 Furthermore, over half (53 per cent) reported not changing passwords in the past 12 months, despite breaches in the news.
 With the recent Facebook hack proving that even the biggest social media players aren’t immune, it was also worrying to see that 26 per cent of European employees are using their social media credentials to sign into business accounts.